asterisk/documentation/docs/Configuration/Interfaces/Back-end-Database-and-Realtime-Connectivity/LDAP-Realtime-Driver.md

----

----
+!!! note

-**Note:**  You'll want to reference the Asterisk res\_ldap.conf file which holds the LDAP mapping configuration when building your own record schema.
+    You'll want to reference the Asterisk res\_ldap.conf file which holds the LDAP mapping configuration when building your own record schema.

----
+[//]: # (end-note)

 **Basic** sip users record layout which will need to be saved to a file (we'll use 'createduser.ldif' here as an example).
 This example record is for sip user '1000'.
 This example record is for sip user '1000'.